Adding a New Package to the Build¶

 The new package must be added to the etc/repos.yaml file in the lsst/repos repository along with its corresponding GitHub URL.
-This file is governed by a “self-merge” policy: upon opening a pull request, it will be checked by Travis CI, and developers may merge without further review on success.
+This file is governed by a “self-merge” policy: upon opening a pull request, it will be checked by GitHub Actions, and developers may merge without further review on success.
 This change must be merged before the package can be built on Jenkins, and this should be done early in the RFC implementation process.
 Refer to RFC-75 for background.